viega/hatrack/README.md

                 architectures w/o this operation, hihat1 still works, but C implements the operation using fine-grained locking.

-7) **ballcap**  Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to iterate), you will get a moment-in-time snapshot with all of the items, that can be sorted reliably by their insertion order.
+7) **lohat**    A lock-free hash table, that also has consistent, order-preserving views.

-8) **lohat**    A lock-free hash table, that also has consistent, order-preserving views.
+8) **lohat-a**  A variant of lohat that trades off space to improve the computational complexity of getting an order-preserving view.

-9) **lohat-a** A variant of lohat that trades off space to improve the computational complexity of getting an order-preserving view.
+9) **lohat-b**  Like lohat-a, but also trades off O(1) lookups to get near-O(n) views (note: I do not generally recommend this trade-off).

-10) **lohat-b** Like lohat-a, but also trades off O(1) lookups to get near-O(n) views (note: I do not generally recommend this trade-off).
+10) **ballcap** Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to iterate), you will get a moment-in-time snapshot with all of the items, that can be sorted reliably by their insertion order.
+Really just meant for direct comparison to lohat.

 11) **witchhat** A fully wait-free version of hihat.